ajejohansson/ML2a2/README.md

 All parts use wikiart.py

 Bonus A and part 1
-These are combined and use the following files
+These parts are combined and use the following files
  - p1b1main.py
  - p1b1train.py
  - p1b1test.py
  - config
- -

 Only p1b1main needs to ever be run (without arguments) and only config needs to be altered Config parameters (I will skip obvious ones, like hyperparams):
 - modelfile, parentdir, trainingdir, testingdir